UnumID/Server-SDK-Typescript/README.md

 ```

 #### sendSms
 Use to send a deep link to a user by SMS.
-The message will be delivered from an Unum ID associated phone number.
+The message will be delivered from an UnumID associated phone number.
 You can of course use your own SMS sending service if you prefer.

 To request (a presentation of) credentials from a user, you first create the request object and receive a deep link that references it.
 The user need to receive this deep link, which will open the correct app on their phone and prompt them to share the credentials.
 SMS is one convenient channel.